dc25/exactcover_cxx/README.md

-# Polyform Puzzler Extension Module
+# Puzzler Extension Module: exactcover_cxx
-# exactcover_cxx

 This project contains a c++ implementation of Donald Knuth's dancing links algorithm and a swig based python interface to allow access to it using python.